This article also appeared in Social Media Today.

 I got four invitations to paid talks on blogger outreach.
 Compared to none before on this particular subject.
 I did three of them and managed to get my message across to some more companies.

 I got, to my knowledge, five great endorsements.
 “Who knows blogger outreach?”
-It’s impossible to know how often my name came up in these types of discussions, but some of them got through to me.
+It’s impossible to know how often my name came up in these discussions, but some of them got through to me.
 Good stuff.

 Countless offers to host paid guest blog posts on the subject.
 No real good ones, unfortunately.